-It is one of the long-standing 70-year hotels in the area and is considered a reliable hotel in Medellin.
+It is one of the long-standing 70-year hotels in the area and is considered a reliable hotel in Medellín.
 This is a hotel that is good value for money, with western conveniences for a hotel.
 It has simple, tasteful rooms, and offers great breakfasts.
-It has great location with mid-range pricing and it is close to banks, restaurants and Medellin attractions.
-Click here for latest prices.
+It has great location with mid-range pricing and it is close to banks, restaurants and Medellín attractions.

 It is an accommodation with good value for money, with tastefully decorated, superb modern rooms which include a kitchen, private bathrooms and sauna.

 This gorgeously designed villa will make your stay in Medellín special.
 It’s a great find.
 There is an amzing terrace with the mountain view, original patio to dine, and each room comes with a private bathroom.

 All these locations are close to the top Medellín attractions such as Parque Berrio, The Museum of Antioquia, Cisneros Square and the El Centro shopping district.

 Check more activities and tours to do in Medellín.